krewast/gtin/gtin4j/README.md

 ## Deploying

-The gtin library is deployed through Bintray.
+The gtin4j library is deployed through Bintray.

 The credentials for signing and upload are supplied through environment variables.
 Set `BINTRAY_USER` to your Bintray username `BINTRAY_KEY` to your API key.